Jane Austen and YOGA?

-Jane and Yoga have changed my life so amazingly.
-By understanding profound principles of yoga philosophy, starting with the ‘metaphysical’ teachings regarding the difference between the body and consciousness we, as “spiritual beings having a human experience,” get freedom from illusions that cause our sufferings.
-This is a type of liberation!
-We’ve all had moments of recklessness or lack of self-control, perhaps even one or two pesky, annoying and slightly stupid love affairs that one would give almost anything to forget about, especially in those “20/20 hindsight” moments.
+Jane’s writing is all about witty dialogue, yet so highly rational.
+Of course, everyone mentions her ‘wicked’ sense of humor, yet beyond the excellence of her writing style, dialogue and sheer talent, was an infallible moral compass.
+Her novels are considered the most romantic (and intelligent) love stories ever written.
+To this ideal sense of romance we add the highest principles of yoga philosophy.
+We begin with knowing the difference between the body and consciousness.
+That is, we are spiritual beings having a human experience.
+This is the first step to freedom from illusions (even romantic illusions) that cause our sufferings, a type of liberation!
+We’ve all had moments of recklessness.
+Perhaps even one or two pesky, annoying and slightly stupid love affairs that one would give almost anything to forget about, especially in those “20/20 hindsight” moments.
 Never mind!
-With wisdom from yoga and Jane’s elegantly presented first-class examples of what romance and friendship are based on, we begin to hear the inner voice’s rational side.
+With wisdom from yoga and Jane’s elegantly presented first-class examples of what true romance and friendship are based on, we begin to hear the inner voice’s rational side.

-For stunning examples of friendship-based (Aristotelian) romance that even Aristotle refused to believe possible, (Aristotle was a chauvanist), check out Jane’s novels.
+There are stunning examples of friendship-based (Aristotelian) romance that even Aristotle refused to believe possible, (poor Aristotle was a bit of a chauvanist).
+Jane’s novels to the rescue!
 The difference lies in taking metaphysics seriously.
-Jane writes of serious love as a sentiment that arises from ‘esteem’ and ‘gratitude,’ rather than the (usually) impulse-driven, “love at first sight” tales that frequently veer off into unhappy endings.
-This isn’t against modern love, yet it’s very much against exploitation.
+Jane presents love as a sentiment that arises from ‘esteem’ and ‘gratitude,’ rather than the (usually) impulse-driven, “love at first sight” tales that always veer off into unhappy endings.
+This isn’t an rant against modern love, yet it’s very much against exploitation.
 In a world of glorified “hook ups” and casual sex, do yourself a favor by avoiding relationships that my mentor describes as, “Like climbing into one of those machines that grind up tree branches.”
 Of course, this goes for men too.

-By the way, if anyone else (besides myself) is tempted to hide in the corner, despairing over past “romantic” experiences, fear not!
-Amazingly, Jane’s heroines and heroes start out as flawed characters…and most of them, like most of us, are not “perfectly” anything.
+By the way, for those (besides myself) tempted to hide in the corner, despairing over past “romantic” experiences, fear not!
+Amazingly, Jane’s heroines and heroes all begin as flawed characters…and most of them, like most of us, are not “perfectly” anything.
 As she said herself, “Pictures of perfection make me sick and wicked.”
-This gives us (or at least me) some hope.
+This gives us hope (at least, it gives me hope).
 Yet it requires a bit of self-introspection.
-Jane very elegantly teaches why we need to know whom we are sharing the gift of our intimacy (ie, chastity).
-Modern people are losing this, in favor of instant gratification of the senses.
+Jane very elegantly teaches us why we need to be cautious and to know whom we are involving ourselves with before it gets too serious (ie, chastity).
+Modern people are losing this, and they are instead choosing to unwisely act in favor of instant gratification.
+Why do we need to be patient and thoughtful about relationships?

 A little dose of philosophy: Thousands of years ago, Socrates taught, “Know thyself” and centuries later, during the flowering of The Enlightenment period, during which Jane Austen lived, her message was part of this shift towards rational thought.
 She advised her friends and readers to, “Know thy own happiness.”
 There was serious public interest in science and, especially what a good life should look like.
 In any discussion of a good life, rational thought and rational behavior presuppose the acceptance of a metaphysical universe.
 Think about this: “justice” and “love” are not physical things, yet they we accept them as REAL things.
 Sometimes people lose their life fighting, for the sake of protecting loved ones or for the sake of justice.
 We even base our democratic society (in the USA) on “equality.”
 This seems ridiculous from a material point of view, as none of us are equal in our abilities.
 For example, we are not equal in math skills or in our singing ability.
 There is no empirical sense of being equal, EXCEPT in the sense of being spiritual beings.
 Since equality is not a physical thing, that can be touched or weighed, it is metaphysical.
 Literally, “beyond the physical.”
 Metaphysics is rarely spoken about in the modern media, yet that may be changing, or we can hope.
 Applying this metaphysical science of yoga philosophy and finding our ‘moral compass,’ gives us a true path to becoming the best version of ourselves.
 An interesting idea!